lescai-teaching/rnaseq-tutorial/docs/rnaseq.md

 --skip_qualimap
 ```

 Notice that we will run the pipeline with STAR as aligner and Salmon in alignment-based mode to quantify gene expression.
 We will also run the pipeline with Salmon in mapping-based mode to perform a lightweight alignment and quantification.
-Users could check the consistency between the results.
 The `skip` parameters were inserted to reduce the running time.